Steve Cruz

-Steve Cruz (born November 2, 1963) is a retired American professional boxer who became the WBA World Featherweight Champion on June 23, 1986.
+Steve "Stevie" Cruz (born November 2, 1963) is a retired American professional boxer who became the WBA World Featherweight Champion on June 23, 1986.
 His trainer for much of his career was Don Gorman.

 Early life and amateur career

-Cruz who is of Mexican descent was born of modest means in a barrio on the south side of Fort Worth, Texas on November 2, 1963.
+Cruz, who is of Mexican descent was born of modest means in a barrio on the south side of Fort Worth, Texas on November 2, 1963.
 He graduated from Trimble Technical High School.
 Fairly early in his career, Cruz was trained and managed by Don Gorman, who operated the influential Gorman Gym in Fort Worth.
-Donald Curry, who would take the WBC Superwelterweight title in 1988, also trained at the Gorman Gymnasium.
+Donald Curry, who was once the undisputed world welterweight champion and would take the WBC super welterweight title in 1988, also trained at the Gorman Gymnasium.

 An exceptional amateur, Cruz won the 1979 National Junior Olympic Gold Medal at 112 pounds and the 1981 National Golden Gloves title at 119 pounds.
 He was also a three-time Fort Worth Golden Gloves champion and a two-time Star-Telegram Texas Golden Gloves champion.
 He gained the nickname "Super Kid".

 Cruz turned professional in 1981, and won his first nineteen fights between October 1981 and February 1984, fighting almost exclusively in Texas, with a few bouts in Las Vegas.